Instant Download, NO Registration Required!

 Lay out a piece of parchment paper or a corn husk.
 Press out some of the dough in a rectangle about 3" X 4", in one corner of the husk (on the wide end) or paper (go 3"X3" if you are using pint jars).
 The dough should be about 1/4" thick, or a little less.

-Put a bit of beef down the center, the long way on the dough.
+Put a bit of beef down the center, the long way on the paper or husk.

-Roll the tamale up (so you get a 4" long tamale), and fold the bottom end of the paper or husk up.
+Roll the tamale up (so you get a 4" long tamale for larger jars, or 3" for pint jars), and fold the bottom end of the paper or husk up.

 Place the tamale into the jar.

 They need to be about 1" in diameter when finished!
 Do NOT go bigger!
 You can play around with the thickness of the dough (thinner dough) to get more meat in it if you like, but don't make a bigger tamale.